PySimpleGUI/PySimpleGUI/readme.md

 | 2.1.1 | July 18, 2018 - Global settings exposed, fixes
 | 2.2.0| July 20, 2018 - Image Elements, Print output
 | 2.3.0 | July 23, 2018 - Changed form.Read return codes, Slider Elements, Listbox element.
 Renamed some methods but left legacy calls in place for now.
-| 2.4.0 | July XX, 2018 - Planned release.
-Button images.
+| 2.4.0 | July 24, 2018 - Button images.
+Fixes so can run on Raspberry Pi

 ### Release Notes
 2.3 - Sliders, Listbox's and Image elements (oh my!)

 If using Progress Meters, avoid cancelling them when you have another window open.
 It could lead to future windows being blank.
 It's being worked on.

+New debug printing capability.  `sg.Print`

 ### Upcoming
 Make suggestions people!
 Future release features

-Button images.
-Ability to replace boring rectangular buttons with your own images.

 Columns.
 How multiple columns would be specified in the SDK interface are still being designed.